liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/index.md

 Roswaal: \[I also agree that I don't know what her supporters are thinking…\]

-Petra's gaze happened to glace at the culprit, Roswaal.
-Of course, Roswaal did give a response, and Petra was not expecting one.
+Petra's gaze happened to glance at the culprit, Roswaal.
+Of course, Roswaal did not give a response, and Petra was not expecting one.

 But no matter what Roswaal's intentions were, Emilia's intentions should be well known.